Buying your business premises

-The main difference from a commercial mortgage is that the rates and terms for a Commercial Mortgage are arranged on an individual basis.
-Lenders will look at your business, your accounts and projections to ensure that it has a future and set interest rates based on the level of risk they believe it presents.
+The main difference from a residential mortgage is that the rates and terms for a Commercial Mortgage are arranged on an individual basis.
+Lenders will look at your business, your accounts and projections to ensure that it has a future, and set interest rates based on the level of risk they believe it presents.

-A sound business in a growing sector could expect to secure the best rates and terms, and as an owner-occupied business you may be able to get a loan-to-value of around 80%.
+A sound business in a growing sector could expect to secure the best rates and terms and, as an owner-occupier, you may be able to get a loan-to-value of around 80%.

 You may also be able to choose between a repayment mortgage option where you pay the capital and interest back each month or an interest-only mortgage, where you only pay the interest.
 If you choose this option, the lender will seek evidence of an appropriate investment policy that will cover the outstanding capital at the end of the loan term.